Trados Business Manager

 Managed Translation - Enterprise Ideas

 Tridion Docs Ideas

 Detecting language please wait for.......

-This post outlines the general terms of etiquette for posting on the SDL Community.
-Contributions to the SDL Community should be productive and enhance the community experience.
+This post outlines the general terms of etiquette for posting on the RWS Community.
+Contributions to the RWS Community should be productive and enhance the community experience.
 Productive criticism is encouraged, but “troll-like” posts of a disparaging or inflammatory nature are unwelcomed and will be rejected.

 As a general code of etiquette, all posts should be mindful and respectful of the community and the purpose of the forums.
 Keep in mind that the community is meant to facilitate discussion.
 All posts are moderated with consideration of their adherence to the following etiquette guidelines:

 Check through documentationDouble check that your inquiry has not already been addressed in existing documentation.
 A great place to start is the documentation at docs.RWS.com.
 Also, consider using the Search facility in the community.

 Consider your toneApproach discussions, even ones where disagreements arise, with respect to those engaging with you.
 Do not use all capitals, as this is considered shouting.

 Be as specific as possibleYour subject line should be clear, the content of your inquiry should be in-depth, and the reason for your post should be clearly evident.